nyh3/tp/docs/DeveloperGuide.md

 #### addExpenditure(String expenditure, Boolean userAdded)
 Takes in the string input by the user and splits it into the respective parts. "userAdded" checks if the method is called by the user or called when reading from a storage file.

-### deleteExpenditure(int index)
-Takes in an index and deletes the respective expenditure from the expenditure list.

 ### GPA Calculator